 - A women's weight management group, overseen by an LCSW, employs group therapy as a powerful treatment strategy with dramatic and lasting results.
 The group has enabled women to lose weight by making lifelong behavioral changes that enhance their emotional well-being and reduce the effects of medical conditions such as diabetes.
-In addition, it has significantly increased access to care for patients seeking services. - St. Luke's Clinic Behavioral Health Services providers developed a suicide education and prevention program and presented these standard protocols to counselors, teachers, and administrators in the Kimberly and Twin Falls School Districts.
-In 2018 the team has expanded this support to include Jerome School District. - LCSWs have participated in the annual St. Luke's Magic Valley and Jerome health fairs, providing attendees with depression and anxiety education.
+In addition, it has significantly increased access to care for patients seeking services. - St. Luke's Clinic Behavioral Health Services has provided education to Jerome School District regarding what services are available to - LCSWs have participated in the annual St. Luke's Jerome health fair, providing attendees with depression and anxiety education and suicide awareness and prevention information.